All About Ann Bryant

 • For years 5 and 6 a look at the preparation involved with creating a series and an insight into how our personal perception affects the way we read and write.

-• For years 3 and 4 a fun activity exploring the technique of ‘pacing’ in stories and the chance to see how a book evolves from an idea floating about in my head to the finished product they see in book shops.
+• For years 3 and 4 a fun activity exploring the technique of ‘pacing’ in stories and the chance to see how a book evolves from an idea floating about in one’s head to the finished product they see in book shops.

 An Alternative Author Day

 Ann also offers a drama day, working with Year 6 (or Years 5 and 6 in a one-form intake school) towards a 20- 25 minute production with song, action, dance, rap, chant based on a theme from one of Ann’s books –bullying.
 The rest of the school watch the performance in the afternoon, then as a little optional extra, in your own time, in subsequent weeks you might like the children to follow up by writing something, age appropriate, about the performance e.g. older children might write a review, Year 4 might write a poem, Year 2 might write a paragraph on their perceptions etc. As a further follow up, Ann is happy to judge the writing and offer prizes for each year group.